 Four Seasons Oolong (四季春) is an aromatic, lightly oxidised oolong grown in Mingjian Township, Nantou County, Taiwan.
 It has a floral profile with a smooth taste and a lightly creamy finish, creating a refreshing and satisfying everyday drink.
 We source it direct from the farmer in Taiwan and this particular batch is from a spring crop, picked 7 March 2022.

-Four Seasons Oolong is named after the cultivar that is used to make this aromatic tea, Si Ji Chun (四季春), which started appearing in Taiwan in 1980’s.
-It is said that one farmer near Taipei noticed a tea bush in his garden growing much quicker than others.
-He planted that particular tea bush more systematically and could harvest leaves from it throughout the year, including during winter time when the bushes are normally dormant or growing at a very slow rate.
+Four Seasons Oolong is named after the cultivar that is used to make this aromatic tea, Si Ji Chun (四季春 – Four Seasons Spring).
+This cultivar started appearing in Taiwan in 1980’s.
+It is said that one farmer near Taipei noticed a tea plant in his garden growing much quicker than others, so he planted cuttings from that particular bush more systematically.
+He was able to harvest leaves from those plants throughout the year, including during winter time when many of the tea plants are normally dormant or growing at a very slow rate.

-This Taiwanese Four Seasons Oolong tea is best brewed at 90°C for 3-5 minutes according to your taste and can be brewed multiple times, increasing steeping time with each next brew if desired.
+Taiwanese Four Seasons Oolong tea is best brewed at 90°C for 3-4 minutes according to your taste and can be brewed multiple times, increasing steeping time with each next brew if desired.

 This tea was first featured in our September 2016 Curious Tea Subscription Boxes.